 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-- Severe abdominal pain or a fever
+- You have severe abdominal pain or a fever.

 Treatment for jaundice